bniazmand/Mixed_Criticality_Support_NoC/README.md

 The project uses a 4X4 mesh network using Bonfire credit based wormhole switching router with FIFO depth of 4 flits.

 The branches of the repository are as follows:
-  * Baseline: original 4x4 network without any additions. added for reference!
   * MC_LBDR_Regions: Mixed critical regions using the available Cx and Rxy LBDR bits
   * MC_LBDR_20_bit: Mixed Critical regions using extended LBDR to improve the connectivity
   * MC_Routing_Table: Using routing tables, providing Non-minimal routing to improve the reachability
   * MC_Routing_Table_bypass: providing router bypass in order to improve the latency in the critical region